The year-round heat and drought of 1540 in Europe: Socio-economic and health impacts

 Heat and drought particularly affected three branches of the economy: agriculture, transportation and energy production.
-The winter grain harvest, the main food crop, was satisfactory in Central Europe because yields and water requirements were lower than today.
-But in Northern and Central Italy where drought already began in autumn 1539 the crop failed.
+The winter grain harvest, the main food crop, was satisfactory in Central Europe because yields and water requirements were lower than today but in Northern and Central Italy where drought already began in autumn 1539 the crop failed.
 This led to severe famine and widespread migration.
-Spring grains, fruit, legumes and the hay harvest ailed completely north of the Alps.
+Spring grains, fruit, legumes and the hay harvest failed completely north of the Alps.
 Watering cattle and small livestock became critical.
 Cattle were driven to water from sources up to ten kilometres away.
 All over Europe they died of thirst and heatstroke, as chroniclers from England, Alsace (France), Cologne (Germany) and northern Italy reported.
 Many others were probably slaughtered.
 Consequently, prices for milk and dairy products surged.
+Drawing on English manorial accounts, historian Kathleen Pribyl describes the disruptive effect of severe drought on medieval livestock management.
+Actual water shortage became a danger for cattle.
+In particular cows with calves were in need of high amounts of water to maintain milk production.
+Cattle were driven to water from sources up to ten kilometers to the nearest water source.
+For summer 1540 it is reported that much cattle in England died due to a shortage of water, perhaps also from consuming poisonous weeds, when no grass was left.
+The restraint of feed and water led to a collapse of milk production in dairy cattle herds in July and August and to a surge of prices, which is also described in many sources.
+It took months to recover even with the return of rain.
+These impacts would impair the diet of the poor by reducing their access to protein and fat.